nicoentz/GoogleFontsReplacer/README.md

 3.)
 Execute the shell script using "./get_gfonts.sh"

 4.)
 The shell script will find all reference to woff2 font files hosted by google, download them into the subfolder "fonts/".
-The python script will be executed and replaces all references to external hosted woff2-files in the given "fonts.css" with the corresponding local copy of the file.
+The python script will be executed and will replace all references to external hosted woff2-files in the given "fonts.css" with the corresponding local copy of the file.
 The old "fonts.css" is automatically backupped in the file "fonts_old.css".

 5.)
 Now your webpage using "fonts.css" will use only local hosted fonts